botbie/blog/about/index.md

 ## How to become a contributor?
 Like normal open source project on Github, you should fork `https://github.com/botbie/blog`, make changes and create a Pull Request.

-If you are a new contributor, you must register your profile by adding an entry in `_data/authors.yml`, example:
+If you are a new contributor, you must register your profile by adding an entry in `_data/authors.yml`, for example:
 ```
 just_another_cool_contributor:
   username: just_another_cool_contributor